TradeX

 The Design Decision

-TradeX leads with the allocation donut and monthly performance bar chart — structural signals before positional detail.
-The position table becomes the evidence that supports the visual conclusion, not the starting point.
+TradeX leads with vertical allocation analysis and monthly performance — structural signals before positional detail.
+The design applies Cognitively Ergonomic Expert Density by making the position table the evidence that supports the visual conclusion, not the starting point.
 At $10M+ AUM, the fund's shape matters more than any single ticker.

 Portfolio Analytics — Risk, Exposure, and Compliance in One View